robvet/hack-integration/2-backend_api/readme.md

         * Add a property called `timestamp` with the current UTC date time
         * Validate that the `rating` field is an integer from 0 to 5
         * Validate the `followup` is true/false
-        * Use a data service to store the ratings information to the backend
+        * Use a data service to store the feedback information to the backend
         * Return the entire review JSON payload with the newly created `id` and `timestamp`

     * **Output**: